azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 #### Into an existing cluster

 ##### Dependencies

 On the machine running the playbook:

 - k9s
 - Kubectl
 - Helm
 - Kustomize
 - Flux
   (you can run the setup_k3s playbook with all options other than install_cli_tools disabled to do this setup for you)

 - admin kubeconfig for the cluster in the default `~/.kube/config` file.

-- An OpenSSH server running setup to allow you to SSH in to localhost
+- An OpenSSH server running setup to allow you to SSH in to localhost.

 On the kubernetes cluster:

-- Nginx ingress controller
+- Nginx ingress controller.
-- spare floating IP for zenith
+- A spare floating IP for zenith.

 ```bash
 # Clone the azimuth-config repository